More easily connect library users to the resources they need

 Woodbury University Library regularly conducts website user tests and makes improvements based on the results to better serve students and faculty.
 Although Woodbury began as a business school, now more than half of the students are involved in design programs.
-Systems Librarian/Assistant Professor Jared Cowing explained, “We find that a lot of students gravitate towards visual cues.”
+Former Systems Librarian/Assistant Professor Jared Cowing explained, “We find that a lot of students gravitate towards visual cues.”
 WorldCat® Discovery has helped these students find the library resources they need more easily.
 “It's more visually obvious where you are in relation to where you just were and how to get back there.
 I think that does reduce cognitive load for students,” he said.

 WorldCat Discovery has improved catalog searching for both faculty and students, and results of the website user tests have led to additional improvements.
 “Signing into your library accounts or renewing a book involves fewer clicks and is better integrated with the catalog, as is course reserves,” Jared said.
-“All of those functionalities have seen a big improvement in the past couple of years since we switched to WorldCat Discovery.”
+“All of those functionalities have seen a big improvement since we switched to WorldCat Discovery.”
 The course reserves module available in WorldCat Discovery has made the process for the library staff much more efficient as well.
 Jared added, “Our course reserves staff is super happy with it, and students probably benefit quite a bit more from the Discovery version because it's so much more integrated.”

 “I am glad that with Google Scholar, if faculty members go there and they're on campus, WorldCat Discovery enables the 'Find in a Library' link that steers them back into our ecosystem."